 All solid domestic waste, excluding condemned material (unwanted hide or skins, and unwanted carcasses and carcass parts), will be collected by the municipality and will be disposed of at a registered land fill site.
-Condemned material will be buried in trenches at a designated site, approximately 50m west of the abattoir.
-Please see figure 4 above.
+Condemned material will be buried in trenches at a designated burial site, approximately 50m west of the abattoir.
+Please see figure 4 and Appendix B.